laravel/docs/broadcasting.md

 <a name="driver-prerequisites"></a>
 ### Driver Prerequisites

-#### Pusher
+#### Pusher Channels

-If you are broadcasting your events over [Pusher](https://pusher.com), you should install the Pusher PHP SDK using the Composer package manager:
+If you are broadcasting your events over [Pusher Channels](https://pusher.com/channels), you should install the Pusher Channels PHP SDK using the Composer package manager:

     composer require pusher/pusher-php-server "~3.0"

-Next, you should configure your Pusher credentials in the `config/broadcasting.php` configuration file.
-An example Pusher configuration is already included in this file, allowing you to quickly specify your Pusher key, secret, and application ID.
-The `config/broadcasting.php` file's `pusher` configuration also allows you to specify additional `options` that are supported by Pusher, such as the cluster:
+Next, you should configure your Channels credentials in the `config/broadcasting.php` configuration file.
+An example Channels configuration is already included in this file, allowing you to quickly specify your Channels key, secret, and application ID.
+The `config/broadcasting.php` file's `pusher` configuration also allows you to specify additional `options` that are supported by Channels, such as the cluster:

     'options' => [
         'cluster' => 'eu',
         'encrypted' => true
     ],

-When using Pusher and [Laravel Echo](#installing-laravel-echo), you should specify `pusher` as your desired broadcaster when instantiating the Echo instance in your `resources/js/bootstrap.js` file:
+When using Channels and [Laravel Echo](#installing-laravel-echo), you should specify `pusher` as your desired broadcaster when instantiating the Echo instance in your `resources/js/bootstrap.js` file:

     import Echo from "laravel-echo";